TOTAL HIP REPLACEMENT SURGERY IN PLYMOUTH

 Most hip replacements are carried out under spinal anaesthesia.
 There are various surgical described approaches to the hip joint of which Mr Stitson favours the posterior approach.
 The head of the femur is removed, and the acetabulum (socket) and femur are prepared using reamers and broaches to accept the relevant components.
 Depending on bone quality prosthetic components may be uncemented or require bone cement for fixation.
 The socket liner (ceramic or polyethylene) is inserted and the correct-sized femoral head is applied to the femoral stem (metal or ceramic).
 The joint can then be ‘reduced’ or re-located and tested for stability before the wound is closed.

-You will start mobilizing under physiotherapy supervision as soon as possible after surgery, most commonly on the day of the operation.
+You will start mobilising under physiotherapy supervision as soon as possible after surgery, most commonly on the day of the operation.
 Your hospital stay is likely to be 1 or 2 nights, although in some cases it may be possible to go home the same day.
 Physiotherapy exercises will be prescribed to help you regain strength, flexibility, and mobility in the hip joint and to help you get in and out of bed or a chair.
 You will also be shown techniques for walking safely with crutches and how to negotiate stairs.

 Before discharge, you will be provided with a written booklet with information you will need regarding wound care, pain management, and exercises.
 It is anticipated that you come off crutches at about 6 weeks post-op and gradually return to normal activities by about 3 months.